xdy/twodsix-foundryvtt/CONTRIBUTING.md

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+## To contribute translations
+Either send in a completed translation file for your language (e.g. by copying en.json to xx.json), or do as per below, making sure to also add your system to "languages" in system.json

 ## How to set up for development
 1. Fork project in github